 You might know Judah Friedlander from 30 Rock or Wet Hot American Summer — or, if you’re savvy, from his recent Netflix special America Is the Greatest Country in the United States— a sharp look at racism, sexism, imperialism, healthcare, immigration, gun control, the environment, and brunch.

 Judah comes to North Adams with all new material in advance of his next, as-yet-untitled comedy special.
 “I try to make my act so it works for everybody.
 It’s not exclusionary.
 I’m not in any clique.
 I’m an outsider.
 I’m a comedian for the people.”

 Over the last year, comedy club veteran Michelle Buteau’s cheeky swagger and out-sized personality have flooded radio waves and television screens.
 She’s the honorary third Dope Queen and hosts her own hilarious WNYC podcast, Late Night Whenever.
 You’ll recognize her as “The Crazy Girlfriend” on Key & Peele and from comedy specials like Comedy Line Up and Comedy Knockout.
 Michelle was a breakout star on Fox’s Enlisted, is a series regular on the hotly-anticipated First Wives Club series, and has an upcoming star turn in the Netflix continuation of Armistead Maupin’s cult classic Tales of the City (alongside Laura Linney and Ellen Page).

 Catch this rising star at MASS MoCA, on the verge of her super-stardom.

 What to Expect

 The venue, MASS MoCA’s Hunter Center, is general admission.
-Preferred ticket seats are located in the first rows of the venue —first come, first serve in the preferred section.
+Preferred ticket seats are located in the first rows of the venue — and are available first come, first served within that section.